-Remove the scum layer first, then place the hose to bottom and suck out the settled sludge.
 The amount should be approximately divided 2/3 and 1/3 between the front and subsequent sections.
 The larger quantity should be taken from the first section of the primary and the remainder from the last section.

-The actual quantity of sludge taken from the primary tanks may vary from the amount quoted.
-Note: A large thick scum layer (removed first), is quite normal in many cases.
+The actual quantity of sludge taken from the primary tanks may vary, and is dependant based on the incoming flow.
 Please see the table below for the exact de-sludge amounts for each zone through each lid/hatch.